beremiz/beremiz_public_dist/README.md

 Note: 'build directory' must exist before calling build_in_docker.sh, otherwise Docker will create it as root user.
 Be sure to create it again if you delete it.

-Resulting installer is Beremiz-1.2.exe in 'build directory'.
+Resulting installer is Beremiz-${timestamp}.exe in 'build directory'.

 ### Manhole ###